 GSTR 410- Mahoney, Mark: Safety – a right, privilege, or perception?
 This course intends to examine the concept of “safety” as it exists throughout varying civilizations, politics, and industries.
 We will review historical and contemporary approaches to providing “safe” environments and the associated implications thereof.
 We will discuss the moral, ethical, and legal aspects of these approaches, as well and the inferences toward age, race, religion, sex, and culture.
 Throughout the course a variety of text and films from varying viewpoints will be explored to inform the discussion.

-GSTR 410- Martin, Deborah: You’re Born Naked, and the Rest is Drag!
-This class will examine the performance of gender, specifically drag (both king and queen), and how those traditions are descended from traditional theatrical approaches to text and practice, specifically that of drag performance.
-Issues of gender performance will be explored in both Western and non-Western cultures, including Japan, China, England (Renaissance), and the drag history in the United States.
-These performances will manifest in examples that many in our society may deem taboo, including cross-dressing, drag performance, transvestitism, etc. Both historical and contemporary issues related to these topics will be included.
+GSTR 410- Martin, Deborah: Fat Men in Skirts.
+This class will examine performative elements of gender, and how those elements are descended from traditional theatrical approaches to text and practice, specifically that of drag performance.
+Issues of gender identity and performance will be explored in both Western and non-Western cultures.
+Gender identity issues will manifest in examples that many in American society may deem taboo, including cross-dressing, drag performance, transvestitism, etc. Both historical and contemporary issues related to these topics will be included.